-Shaved Blue Cheese Brussel Sprouts with Walnuts and Bacon is a perfect combination of flavours that go so well together.
-The creamy blue cheese with the crispy bacon and nuttiness from the walnuts makes this comfort keto side dish a winner every time.
+Shaved Blue Cheese Brussel Sprouts with Walnuts and Bacon is a perfect combination of flavors that go so well together.
+The creamy crumbled blue cheese with the crispy bacon and nuttiness from the walnuts makes this comfort keto side dish a winner every time.

-This low carb roasted brussel sprouts recipe is a favourite around October and November when the temperatures get a little cooler and I want a comforting dish.
-The creamy crumbled blue cheese adds a depth of flavour that I simply love and cannot do without.
+This low carb roasted brussel sprouts recipe is a favorite around October and November when the temperatures get a little cooler and I want a comforting dish.
+The creamy crumbled blue cheese adds a depth of flavor that I simply love and cannot do without.
 However, if blue cheese is not your thing you can leave it out.

 🥘 Main ingredients

-As an adult, roasted brussel sprouts has been a favourite of mine but you would have never caught me eating these as a kid.
-Maybe because the only way I saw them made was boiled.
+Roasted brussel sprouts have been a favorite of mine but you would have never caught me eating these as a kid.
 Roasting with some extra virgin olive oil is the only way to get them a little crispy and still tender and soft.

-- Brussel Sprouts: the star of the show, when cooked properly brussel sprouts have a sweet, nutty and smokey flavour.
+- Brussel Sprouts: the star of the show, when cooked properly brussel sprouts have a sweet, nutty and smokey flavor.

-- Bacon: for those sweet, salty and umami flavours you just can't get from any other food
+- Bacon: for those sweet, salty and umami flavors you just can't get from any other food

 - Walnuts: adding a sweet and nutty taste to this already delicious recipe